-Developing Proactive Approaches to Facility Management and Permitting Strategies for Shipyards
+Developing Proactive Approaches to Permitting Strategies for Shipyards

 The U.S. shipyard industry integrates our economy with a vast global system that moves a majority of the world’s trade, from energy and consumer goods, to agriculture products and raw materials.
 The industry is critical to our nation’s economy, infrastructure, and national security, and—partially due to the Navy’s “pivot to the west,” which continues to bring more ships to Pacific Ocean—ports has been the driver behind increased activity in both private and public shipyard construction and maintenance.